 The Certification Examination for Personalized Nutrition Practitioners is designed to test the knowledge and skills acquired by those who have successfully completed the educational requirements outlined above.

-The first CPNP exam will be held in Q1 of 2022.
-The application processing fee is $50, and the examination fee is $150.
+The first CPN-P exam will be held in Spring, 2022.
+The application processing fee is $100, and the examination fee is $300.

 - State license or certification as a healthcare practitioner in the U.S. with nutrition in legal scope of practice, including MD/DO, DC, ND, NP, PA, APRN, Pharmacists, RDN, or foreign equivalent; and

-- Completion of one comprehensive case study using the ANA approved format.
-(Case study may be submitted after passing exam.)
+- Completion of one comprehensive case study using the PN Case Data Collection and PN Case Report (these may be submitted after passing exam).

 In accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education, planning committees, moderators, faculty, and all others in control of the educational content of the continuing education activity must disclose all financial relationships with ineligible companies that they may have had within the past 24 months.
 If an individual refuses to disclose financial relationships, they will be disqualified from being a part of the planning and implementation of the activity.
 Owners and/or employees of an ineligible company with business lines or products relating to the content of the activity will not be permitted to participate in the planning or execution of any accredited program.
 All listed relevant financial relationships with ineligible companies for individuals in control of content have been mitigated.

-The American College of Nutrition is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The American Nutrition Association is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American College of Nutrition designates this internet enduring material for a maximum of 40 AMA PRA Category 1 Credit(s)™.
+The American Nutrition Association designates this enduring material for a maximum of 40 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 The Board for Certification of Nutrition Specialists designates this activity for a maximum of 40 Continuing Education credits for Certified Nutrition Specialists.